mijnap1/notion-timer/README.md

 ## 🔍 Overview

-**Notion Timer** is built for students, professionals, and creators who use Notion as their main productivity hub.
-It connects your tasks and time tracking in one simple flow — allowing you to visualize session data or task durations while working.
+***Notion Timer*** is made for students, professionals, and creators who rely on Notion as their main productivity hub.
+It brings your tasks and time tracking together in one simple flow, helping you stay focused while you work.
+You can easily view your session data or see how long each task takes, all in the same place.

 You can:
 - Start, pause, and reset timers for individual Notion-linked tasks